Rupesh-kharat/Personal-Finance-Dashboard-Using-PowerBI/README.md

 - Power BI Desktop (latest version recommended)
 - Microsoft Excel (for editing the data source)

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it.

 ## 🙌 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repo and submit a pull request.

----

 ### 🔖 Project Description